- The Pilots

-Across our roster of world renowned pilots we have over 3,000 hours in Spitfires and a total of over 40,000 hours in the skies – that’s over 4 years in the air!
+Across our roster of world renowned pilots we have over 3,000 hours in Spitfires and a total of over 60,000 hours in the skies – that’s almost 7 years in the air!

 Gavin has been flying for over 30 years with over 13000 hours in many different types of aircraft.
 With a passion for aviation at all levels, from basic biplanes to a passenger jet, Gavin has a particular interest in instructing, and is always keen to share the experience of flight with passengers and students alike.

 Having spent over 20 years flying for a major European flag carrier Gavin is still to be seen teaching in many areas of flying, from ab initio to aerobatics, and holds a display authorisation for both aerobatics and formation flying.

 Having in recent times converted on to the Embraer 190 aircraft, with its highly complex mesh of computer technology and aircraft systems, Gavin describes this as the antithesis to the “stick and rudder” of the open cockpit Tiger Moth in which he has nearly 1000 hours.

 Currently Gavin is quite happy enjoying the mix of professional commercial flying with the more “grass roots” forms of aviating, especially in some of the older and historic aeroplanes that it is a privilege to be involved with.

 FLT LT CHARLIE BROWN